 You should see that the Brooklyn Bridge is no longer displayed as part of the layer.

 - An intuitive set of zoom/pan tools can be found on the Map Navigation Toolbar (the bar containing the "hand" icon).
-As in ArcMap, clicking on the Pan tool activates it.
-After doing so you can then click-and-drag in the map display area to alter the visible extent.
+Clicking on the Pan tool activates it; you can then click-and-drag in the map display area to alter the visible extent.

 - To the right of the Pan tool, you'll see a number of useful tools for zooming: in/out, to the full extent, to the extent of a layer, to the extent of the selected features, and backward and forward in the extent history, along with tools associated with map tips and bookmarks.

-- To the right of the Map Navigation toolbar is the Attributes Toolbar.
-There you'll find the Identify Features tool.
-The other controls on this toolbar include tools for selecting (the layer needs to be highlighted first)/unselecting features, for opening the attribute table of the layer selected in the Layers Panel, a Field Calculator, etc.
+- To the right of the Map Navigation toolbar is the Selection Toolbar and the Attributes Toolbar.
+The controls on these toolbars include tools for selecting (the layer needs to be highlighted first)/unselecting features, the Identify Features tool, a tool for opening the attribute table of the layer selected in the Layers Panel, a Field Calculator, etc.

-- Right-click on the mixed - pts layer and select Open Attribute Table.
-Again, you should find the table dialog has functionality that is very similar to what is found in ArcMap.
+- Right-click on the mixed - pts layer, and select Open Attribute Table.
+Again, you should find the table dialog has functionality that is very similar to what is found in ArcGIS.

 gid < 4Note that you can build the expression graphically by expanding the Fields and Values and Operators lists, then double-clicking on items in those lists.